sapcc/arc/website/source/docs/commands/facts.html.markdown

 ---
 layout: "docs"
-page_title: "Commands: Event"
+page_title: "Commands: Facts"
-sidebar_current: "docs-commands-event"
+sidebar_current: "docs-commands-facts"
-description: |-
-  The event command provides a mechanism to fire a custom user event to an entire datacenter.
-These events are opaque to Consul, but they can be used to build scripting infrastructure to do automated deploys, restart services, or perform any other orchestration action.
-Events can be handled by using a watch.
+description: The facts command discovers and list facts on this system.
 ---

-# Consul Event
+# ARC Facts

-Command: `consul event`
+Command: `arc facts`

 The `event` command provides a mechanism to fire a custom user event to an entire datacenter.
 These events are opaque to Consul, but they can be used